 ISSS has a guide that can help you understand key values of the U.S. higher education system, including academic honesty, academic planning, and study skills.

 Oversees program to intervene early when students are struggling academically, provides several tutoring and supplemental instruction study sessions, and runs the Academic Resource Center.
 It also operates the Excelling@Iowa program that includes the Success at Iowa online introduction course required of all new undergrad students, a survey of new students several weeks into the first semester to help assess and identify those who may be distressed or struggling, and organizes outreach to those students.
 The university also gathers information mid-semester on students who are not attending classes, or who are receiving a grade of D or F, so that outreach can be done to those students as well.
-A helpful guide for parents is also available.

 The University of Iowa requires all students to maintain a minimum grade point average during the course of their students.
 Each college may have a different minimum requirement, as do some individual majors.